Dear AATT Family,

 Warm regards and best wishes,

 Saadet Ebru Ergul

 The objective of the Association is to advance and improve the teaching of the Turkic languages; to promote study, criticism, and research in the field of the Turkic languages and literatures; and to further the common interests of teachers of these subjects.

 According to the Association's Constitution, AATT is managed by a five-member Executive Board elected by the membership.
-The President and the Executive Secretary-Treasurer are appointed positions, officers are elected to three year terms.
-The Executive Secretary-Treasurer is responsible for the day to day operation of the Association.
+The President, the Executive Secretary, and the Treasurer are appointed positions, officers are elected to three-year terms.
 All serve without compensation.